stueken/microblog/README.md

 ## Known issues and Solutions

-*   The login over OpenID is limited to a Yahoo or AOL account as several providers (like Google) dropped their support for the OpenID-service.
+*   The login with OpenID is limited to a Yahoo or AOL account as several providers (like Google) dropped their support for the OpenID-service.

 *   The full text search functionality is disabled on the demo url as